MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxmergexdf.md

  #rxMerge:  Merge two data sources
  ##Description

 Merge (join) two data sources on one or more match variables.
+The rxMerge function is multi-threaded.
 In local compute context, the data sources may be sorted .xdf files or data frames.
 In [RxSpark](RxSpark.md) compute context, the data sources may be [RxParquetData](RxSparkData.md), [RxHiveData](RxSparkData.md), [RxOrcData](RxSparkData.md), [RxXdfData](RxXdfData.md) or [RxTextData](RxTextData.md).